-To promote your next event or gathering in the listings below, please contact Maria Gaughan at firstname.lastname@example.org
+To promote your next event or gathering in the listings below, please contact Maria Gaughan and Carter White at firstname.lastname@example.org

 JVC Community Conversations are workshops or discussions led by like-minded presenters that address key topics of our time as they relate to our core values of spirituality, simple living, community, and social justice.

-Please note: entire ticket price is tax deductible.
+Please note: the entire ticket price is tax-deductible.

 Get in touch with our outreach and engagement team to learn more about how to stay involved with JVC!